Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: Discussion

 This establishes a profound complementarity between CMB observables and proton decay searches.
 At the benchmark $M_U = 8.7 \times 10^{15}$ GeV, the model yields $r \approx 8 \times 10^{-4}$.
-This $M_U$ corresponds to proton lifetimes accessible to future probes like Hyper-Kamiokande.
-Thus, independent cosmological and particle physics probes can cross-validate the model: a CMB detection of $r$ would pinpoint $M_U$ for targeted proton decay searches, while proton decay observations would predict specific $r$ values testable against CMB data, enhancing the framework's falsifiability.
-Furthermore, this benchmark is shown both Fig.~\ref{fig:PalatiniR2_M} and Fig.~\ref{fig:mi_1}, not only yields the characteristic tensor ratio $r \approx 8 \times 10^{-4}$ and corresponds to testable proton lifetimes, but also lies within the region where intermediate-scale monopoles are sufficiently diluted to potentially observable abundances as can be followed from Figs.~\ref{fig:monopoles1},~\ref{fig:monopoles2}, and~\ref{fig:monopoles3}.
+This $M_U$ corresponds to proton lifetimes accessible to future probes such as Hyper-Kamiokande.
+Thus, independent cosmological and particle physics probes can cross-validate the model: a CMB detection of $r$ would pinpoint $M_U$ for targeted proton decay searches, while proton decay observations would predict specific $r$ values testable against CMB data, thereby enhancing the framework's falsifiability.
+Furthermore, this benchmark is shown in both Figs.~\ref{fig:PalatiniR2_M} and~\ref{fig:mi_1}.
+It not only yields the characteristic tensor ratio $r \approx 8 \times 10^{-4}$ and corresponds to testable proton lifetimes, but also lies within the region where intermediate-scale monopoles are sufficiently diluted to potentially observable abundances, as can be seen from Figs.~\ref{fig:monopoles1},~\ref{fig:monopoles2}, and~\ref{fig:monopoles3}.
 This triple consistency, across CMB observables, proton decay limits, \emph{and} monopole phenomenology, demonstrates the robust predictive power of our unified framework.

 Future work will extend this framework to explore other cosmological relics, such as cosmic strings, and to compute the characteristic gravitational wave spectra generated during associated phase transitions.